No. 1 Port in the Nation

 Port Market Share

-By value, Port Laredo was responsible for 6.42 percent of U.S. trade through August, ranking No. 1 among all ports and No. 1 among all border crossings.
+By value, Port Laredo was responsible for 6.42 percent of U.S. trade through November, ranking No. 1 among all ports and No. 1 among all border crossings.

-Last year Port Laredo posted total trade with the world of $319.91 billion.
+Last year Port Laredo, posted total trade with the world of $319.91 billion.
 The Port’s deficit was $73.54 billion.
 Exports totaled $123.18 billion and imports came to $196.73 billion.

 Source: U.S. Trade Numbers